ministryofjustice/security-guidance/docs/security-log-collection.md

 ## Principles

 We have created a series of security log collection principle requirements for the MoJ.
-If you have any questions or comments, [get in touch](cyber-and-technical-security-guidance.md).
+If you have any questions or comments, get in touch: [security@digital.justice.gov.uk](mailto:security@digital.justice.gov.uk).

 To enable ease of referencing, but not to imply priority order, each item is assigned a reference.